 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

-Sport In Many Lands by Henry Astbury Leveson 'Old Shekarry' (1877) includes five chapters on hunting experiences in the Rocky Mountains in the 1860s, much on Indians and on the destruction of the buffalo herds.
-Much on sheep, bear, moose, goat, deer, antelope and buffalo in America, plus all the African big game.
+Sport In Many Lands by 'Old Shekarry' / Henry Astbury Leveson (1877) was published posthumously includes five chapters on hunting experiences in the Rocky Mountains in the 1860s with much on Indians and on the destruction of the buffalo herds.
+He hunted sheep, bear, moose, goat, deer, antelope and buffalo in America, plus all the African big game.
 A 2 volume edition was published in 1890.
-Free eBook (Vol I) Free eBook (Vol II)
+Vol I Free eBook Vol II Free eBook

 Four Fathers of Big Game Hunting: Biographical Sketches Of The Sporting Lives Of William Cotton Oswell, Henry Astbury Leveson, Samuel White Baker And Roualeyn George Gordon Cumming by T R Thormanby (1901).
 The illustrated contents of this book include many little known facts and anecdotes on the sport and lives of William Cotton Oswell, Henry Astbury Leveson, Sir Samuel White Baker and Roualeyn George Gordon Cumming.
 Kindle Version